fivetanley/warn.js/README.md

 `Warn` will automatically enable globals for projects that require other projects globals ( for instance, `Backbone` requires `Underscore`'s `_` and `jQuery`'s `$` ).  **NOTE**: If `JSHint` already has a predefined global, Warn.js will enable/disable that one (e.g. `jquery` ).

+If you want to enable/disable more than one option, **use commas**:

+`warn.js --enable jquery,backbone,ember,etc`

+If Warn.js doesn't recognize a set of predefined globals passed to `--enable` or `--disable`, it will add the word to your config automatically.

 **NOTE** : `Warn` will enable options, *then* disable them.
 Disable always wins.

 Some values are `Number`s, and they have their own options: